 As already alluded to, the Nintendo Switch Lite is ever so slightly smaller than the original launch model of the Nintendo Switch.
 This is something you’d only really notice when playing to the two side-by-side, however, as the Lite hasn’t drifted away too much from what was laid out already.
 You still have two wholly responsive analogue sticks, a dedicated share button and SD Card slot useful for expanding your Switch’s memory, for instance.

 What’s more worth discussing is the fact that technically with the Nintendo Switch Lite, you no longer can play two-player games right out of the box.
 This is because the two standard controllers (known as Joy-Con) that come supplied with the original Nintendo Switch aren’t now able to be detached.
 Instead, the Nintendo Switch Lite comes with its controls built-in, like former portable consoles like the PlayStation Vita or Nintendo DS.
-This is what allows the Lite to be cheaper, specifically no geared towards those that don’t mind not being able to play on the big screen.
+This is what allows the Lite to be cheaper, now being specifically more geared towards those that don’t mind not being able to play on the big screen.

 Because of this, Nintendo Switch Lite also no longer features Joy-Con in different colours.
 Instead there are three available pastel shades to pick from at launch on September 20th: Blue, Yellow and Grey.
 All look attractive yet remarkably subtle at the same time, continuing Nintendo’s recent streak of creating smart-looking hardware that’s in line with Apple products.